 Resources for your philanthropic thinking and research

-Council on Foundations is the professional association of community, corporate, family and private foundations across North America (and some other places, too).
-Not every foundation belongs to it, but most do.
-The Council on Foundations will direct you to most of the conversations foundations are having among themselves these days, but a lot of the website is limited to members.
+Council on Foundations is the professional association of community, corporate, family and private foundations across North America (and some other places, too) and will direct you to most of the conversations foundations are having among themselves these days, but a lot of the website is limited to members.

-Foundation Center maintains the most extensive database (other than the IRS) of foundations of all types in the United States.
-It maintains a comprehensive search engine on this website but requires payment for some of its services.
+Foundation Center maintains the most extensive database (other than the IRS) of foundations of all types in the United States, but requires payment for some of its services.

 Guidestar is the ultimate data source about nonprofits, but since most foundations are nonprofits, too, this is a good location to find out the nitty gritty.
-With free registration, you can access organizations' Form 990, the special tax form nonprofits must file if they have revenue over $25,000.
-Full of good information, you can also buy more expensive access and subscribe to an online newsletter.
+You get free access to organizations' Form 990, the special tax form nonprofits must file if they have revenue over $25,000, and can also purchase access to more details.

 National Center for Family Philanthropy provides lots of handholding and an impressive range of publications to families who give.